rathesh77/start_nextcloud_aio_setup/README.md

 3. Meanwhile, the reverse proxy (Caddy) will automatically request a valid SSL certificate from Let's Encrypt for your domain and serve it to incoming HTTPS requests.

+4. When the domain validation is complete, the containers (apache, nextcloud master container, database, redis etc...) will start automatically

+5. Enjoy !

 Important: Make sure that TCP port 443 is open and accessible from the Internet; otherwise, domain validation and certificate issuance will fail and you won't be able to go to the next step of the setup.

 # Useful Commands